-Grouping, Columns, and More differ for each report type.
+Grouping, Columns, and More... differ for each report type.
 Some Column and Grouping options are selected by default.

-- Columns allows customized options to display.
+- Columns allows you to customize the options you want the report to display.
 After you select options, you can drag and resequence to avoid scrolling.
-The resequenced columns return to the default when you close the report. - Grouping allows you to sort the column options you selected. - Hover over Search to view suggested columns for performing a search, then enter specific text.
+The resequenced columns return to the default when you close the report. - Grouping allows you to sort the column options you selected. - Hover over the Search field to view suggested columns for performing a search, then enter specific text.
 Suggested column options differ for each report type.
-Use () as a wildcard.
+Use for a wildcard.